infinite-mind-pictures-inc/Infinite-Mind-Wiki/content/robocode/Day-8/01_survival_strategies.md

 * **💡 Energy Awareness** – Fire smaller bullets (low power) when your energy is low.
 Don’t run out of juice while trying to get a knockout.
 * **🏃 Constant Motion** – Never stop moving.
 A stationary tank is an easy target.
-* **↪️ Perpendicular Turning** – When you're scanned or hit, turn 90° to the enemy.
+* **↪️ Perpendicular Turning** – When you're scanned or hit, turn 90° to the opponent.
 It helps you dodge future shots.
 * **🧱 Wall Smoothing** – Near the edges of the arena, curve your path slightly to avoid getting trapped.
-* **🎲 Random Dodge** – Mix up your movements with random speeds and turns so enemies can't predict you.
+* **🎲 Random Dodge** – Mix up your movements with random speeds and turns so opponents can't predict you.

 ✏️ **Your Task:** Draw these tactics as a flowchart or decision tree.
 Sketch on paper how your robot might switch between them depending on the situation.